Mark Sever Bell

 He later achieved the rank of colonel.
 While serving as the commanding officer of Shornecliff military barracks at Folkestone Kent in 1890 a curious incident involving Colonel Bell occurred making national news.
 The colonel had been expecting 11 packages by mail wagon but the postman counted 12 addressed to the recipient.
 While driving his horse and cart up Sandgate hill, a pothole in the road jolted the vehicle and its contents which fell onto the street with the 12th package spilling open.
 It was revealed to be a stone pickle jar in which was found the dead body of a male infant whose chest had been mutilated and top of the skull removed.
-The colonel denied any knowledge of who the package had been sent by and policemen managed traced the sender of the package back to a fashionable West-End London address.
+The colonel denied any knowledge of who had sent the package; policemen traced the sender of the package back to a fashionable West-End London address.
 The property was owned by a wealthy young lady who claimed that the parcel may have been sent by her brother, a doctor and pathologist, who had died three years earlier and who supposedly kept human specimens.
-However, it appears that the young lady may have either perverted the course of justice or had been let off her crime due to her social status and class.
+However, it appears that the young lady may have either perverted the course of justice or possibly had not been prosecuted for her crime due to her social status.

 He was placed on half-pay in August 1898.

 He died at Windlesham and is buried at All Soul's Churchyard, South Ascot, Berkshire, England.
 A headstone marks his grave.

 His Victoria Cross is displayed at the Royal Engineers Museum, Chatham, England.